stephenberry/JSONC/README.md

 # JSONC
-JSON with Comments.
-This is a simple reference specification for JSONC.
+This document explains JSON with Comments.
+It aims to be a simple reference specification for JSONC.
+JSONC is a format based on JSON but with some small features and more lenient parsing behaviors, which are specified below.

-JSONC makes JSON documents more useful for humans and avoids embedding comments as part of the JSON document, which hurts performance and clarity.
+**Why JSONC?** JSONC makes JSON documents more useful for humans and avoids embedding comments as part of the JSON document, which hurts performance and clarity.
+The main feature of JSONC is that it allows C and Javascript style comments.
+When a JSONC document is read, when all comments are ignored it usually leads to a JSON structure identical to a JSONC document with all the comments stripped.

-JSONC allows C and Javascript style comments.
-When a JSONC document is read, all comments must be ignored and the result is a JSON structure identical to a JSONC document with all the comments stripped.
+> [!NOTE]
 > `.jsonc` is the standard file extension for JSONC

 ## Line Comments